From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Discussion

 Another limitation of our approach lies in the classification of location types.
 Given the inherently ambiguous function of many locations, our single-label classification poses a potential challenge.
 For example, a single coffee shop could be a venue for recreation, a remote workplace, or simply a place for dining.
 This multifunctional characteristic means our system may not capture the user's true context.

-While this work provides a complete algorithmic framework for privacy-aware stress recognition from data-at-rest, we have also identified the critical path to solving end-to-end privacy.
-Future work should aim for a more precise grouping of location functions by aligning both the location type and temporal patterns.
+Thus, future work should aim for a more precise grouping of location functions by aligning both the location type and temporal patterns.
 A more in-depth analysis could, for instance, use the time of day or day of the week to infer whether a visit to a location is for work-related activities or leisure.
-More importantly, future studies should also explore deeper in on-device LLM, such as Llama or Qwen, to further enhance users' privacy, location encoding accuracy, and edge-case handling.